Skip navigation

 Her recent sole and co-authored articles include:

 Sarah is a member of the editorial team for Film, Fashion and Consumption journal and is on the editorial boards of Fashion, Style and Popular CultureCritical Studies in Fashion and Beauty, and the International Journal of Sustainable Fashion and Textiles.
-She is a member of the Critical Costume steering group and the European Popular Culture Association.
-Sarah is regularly asked to peer review manuscripts and book proposals for leading journals, and academic publishers.
+She is a member of the Critical Costume steering group and a member of the European Popular Culture Association.
+Sarah is regularly asked to peer review articles and book proposals for leading journals, and academic publishers.

-Sarah is the chair and co-founder (with Dr Petra Krpan, Zagreb) of the Fashion, Costume and Visual Cultures (FCVC) Network for which she received the prestigious British Academy Rising Star Engagement Award.
+As the chair and co-founder (with Dr Petra Krpan, Zagreb) of the Fashion, Costume and Visual Cultures (FCVC) Network, Sarah received the prestigious British Academy Rising Star Engagement Award.
 She has co-organised international conferences in Croatia (FCVC2018) and France (FCVC2019) together with in-person and online events, and mentoring for researchers in the UK and internationally.
 Sarah has presented her research and chaired panels at universities across the UK and internationally, and has delivered keynote papers and invited talks and workshops at conferences, pedagogical, and public engagement events.

 Sarah Gilligan